Sophie's Journey Chapter 6

 The carriage slowed.
 The wheels groaned against the cobblestones.
 The change in motion broke Otto's sleep.
 He opened his mouth and released a thin, shrill cry.
 It cut through the compartment's hush.

-They reached the edge of the pier.
-The steamer to Kiel waited there.
-Its black hull was massive.
-It blotted out the stars.
-The water of the harbor was dark and oily.
-It slapped against the pilings.
-The sound was rhythmic.
-Sucking.
-Marianne stopped in her tracks.
+At the pier, the steamer to Kiel waited.
+Its black hull was huge.
+The harbor water was dark and slapped against the posts.
+Marianne stopped walking.

 “I cannot,” Marianne whispered, her voice trembling.
 “Sophie, look at the water.
 It is like a throat.
 It wants to swallow us.”